fws252/Mares_etal_Cortex_2022/README.md

 response.
 Cortex.

 ## Description
-This code performs linear SVM decoding analyses of EEG data using either time windows or sample by sample approach.
+This code performs linear SVM decoding analyses of EEG data using either specific time windows or a timepoint by timepoint approach.

 ## Requirements
 You need LIBSVM (see https://www.csie.ntu.edu.tw/~cjlin/libsvm/, we used version 3.20), and Matlab.